Skip to main content Skip to main navigation Skip to search

 Access to iRAM is through the application available on the Aircraft Disinsection Information (ADI) Application and Import Relationship and Access Manager (iRAM) web page.
 Your log in and password will get you access to both ADI application and iRAM.

-Why does an airline user access have access to iRAM?
+Why does an Airline User have access to iRAM?

 Call 1800 900 090